srcfl/srcful-gateway/README.md

 python setup.py install
 ```

-### client
-This is a simple test client that you can run locally.
-You would need to start a web-server (e.g. twisted) to service the page and this needs to run on https for things to work (or the ble stuff will not work in a browser on android).
-A generated certificate is included.

-`twistd --nodaemon web --listen "ssl:8000:privateKey=key.pem:certKey=certificate.pem" --path .`

-The client is not to be deployed to the gateway and is just a test for now.
-The real client should be on the `srcful` domain.

 ## Rest API
-The rest API is documented in [api.md](api.md)
+The rest API is documented in [api.md](api.md) but this documentation is always one step behind so use the gateway REST endpoint `doc` to get the latest version.

 # Testing
 We use the pytest testing framework for automated testing (https://docs.pytest.org/en/7.2.x/getting-started.html#get-started).

-Test modules are placed under `/test` and mirror the structure of the main project.
+Unit test modules are placed under `/server_unit_test` and mirror the structure of the main project.
 Tests are executed by running:
-`pytest server`
+`pytest server_unit_test`

 Integration in VSCode can be achieved by installing *Python Test Explorer for Visual Studio Code* add the following to your `./vscode/launch.json` configuration to enable *debugging* of tests.